Aviation & Transportation, M.S.

-Lead the evolution of the aviation industry.
+Lead the evolution of the transportation industry.

-Through course work, research and industry partnerships, you will earn a comprehensive education and ethical understanding for business and personal success.
+Through coursework, research and industry partnerships, you will earn a comprehensive education and ethical understanding for business and personal success.
 In fact, recent graduates have gone on to terrific careers at the FAA, Chicago Department of Aviation, Department of Homeland Security, Atlantic Southeast Airlines, AirLiance and American Eagle Airlines as well as in roles as educators.

 - 8-week courses all offered online

 - Complete your degree in 2 years while working full time

 - < 15 students per class for personalized attention